Vancouver Island fixed link: History

-The idea of constructing a fixed link has existed since the late 1800s.
+The idea of constructing a fixed link has existed since the late 1800s, when there was a proposal to link Vancouver Island to the mainland at Bute Inlet.

 Public support for a fixed link resurfaced following a strike by employees of CP Steamships and the Black Ball Line in 1958 and the subsequent establishment of BC Ferries in 1960.
-Support again resurfaced after a controversial fare hikes in 1976.
+Support again resurfaced after controversial fare hikes in 1976.
 This led to a variety of studies to be published examining the feasibility of constructing a fixed link.

-A series of controversial fare hikes during the financial crisis of 2007–2008 again stoked calls for a fixed link.
+A series of controversial fare hikes during the 2008 financial crisis again stoked calls for a fixed link.

 Feasibility

 Various studies were conducted throughout the 1980s and the 1990s to assess the feasibility of constructing a fixed link between Vancouver Island and the Lower Mainland across the strait.
 Proposals varied greatly in length and used one or more of the northern Gulf Islands as an anchorage point.
-Fixed link designs have included a bored tunnel, a submerged floating tunnel, a floating bridge, or a cable-stayed bridge.
+Fixed link designs have included a bored tunnel, a submerged floating tunnel, a pontoon bridge, or a floating cable-stayed bridge.

 Challenges to establishing a fixed link include the presence of large cargo ships in the area; the depth of the Georgia Strait (up to 365 m deep); the depth of soft sediments found on the ocean bed (up to 450 m thick); potential marine slope instabilities along the eastern side of the strait; extreme wave conditions (4-7 m waves, with 6 m tides and 2-knot current), extreme wind speeds (up to 115 km/h, with gusts up to 180 km/h); seasonal fog, snow, and ice accumulation on the structure; and the high seismic activity of the region.
-No fixed bridges or tunnels exist in the world that meet those challenging conditions.
+No fixed bridges or tunnels exist in the world that meet these challenging conditions.

+Bored tunnel

+A bored tunnel would be excavated underneath the seabed of the Georgia Strait using a tunnel boring machine.
+One of the world's longest and deepest undersea tunnels is Japan’s Seikan Tunnel, at 54 km in length and 240 m below sea level at its deepest point.
+Unlike the sedimentary rock that the Seikan Tunnel was constructed through, the soft sediments in the Georgia Strait at a depth of 365 m below sea level would require a bored tunnel to resist extreme pressures during construction, or else tunnel below the sediments at a depth greater than 815 m below sea level.
+The depth of the water and 450 m-thick sediment layer would require a bored tunnel over 50 km in length.